Metropolitan Maputo

 Metropolitan Maputo is the name for the broader Maputo-Matola area which includes the districts of Marracuene and the city of Matola in the country of Mozambique.

-The borders of the metropolitan area are between the borders of the east to the towns of Boane and Matutuíne.
+The borders of the metropolitan area are between the borders of the east and the towns of Boane and Matutuíne.
 The total estimated area is 1,411.8 square kilometers.
 The most recent population Census in August 2017 has put Metropolitan Maputo at 2,947,967 people.